bluss/pyproject-local-kernel/FAQ.md

 [vscode-jupyter]: https://github.com/microsoft/vscode-jupyter

-The output panel has a *Jupyter* section with logs from the jupyter kernel, which can help in debugging.
+The output panel has a *Jupyter* section with logs from the Jupyter kernel, which can help in debugging.